Galaxy Watch Screen Replacement Cost UK 2026

 Do you use genuine Samsung screens?

 We fit genuine Samsung assemblies where supply allows, and OEM-grade assemblies built to Samsung's specification otherwise.
-We do not fit cheap aftermarket panels, because on a colour-critical AMOLED the colour and touch accuracy is the whole point.
+We do not fit cheap aftermarket discs, because on a colour-critical AMOLED accurate colour and clean touch are the entire reason you bought the watch.

 Will my watch still be water-resistant after a screen replacement?